Crow’s Feet: What Is It & How to Get Rid of Crow’s Feet

 • In addition to protecting your skin, soy may actually help improve its appearance.
 When taken as a supplement (versus consumed), it can heal sun damage and help your skin’s structure and firmness.

 • Cocoa is a tasty, wrinkle-reducing drink if it contains high enough levels of catechin and epicatechin.
-These two antioxidants helps improve oxygen circulation and blood flow to skin cells, retain moisture, and make your complexion look and feel smoother.
+These two antioxidants help improve oxygen circulation and blood flow to skin cells, retain moisture, and make your complexion look and feel smoother.

 • Another beverage worth your consideration is a glass of water containing a tablespoon of aloe Vera consumed; consume twice daily to receive the benefits of its antioxidant properties.
 Alternatively, squeeze the gel of a fresh aloe Vera leaf and apply it topically around the eyes for noticeably firmer skin and less visible crow’s feet.